austral-electronics/Xplorer/README.md

 begin upload
 CCCC
 ```
-Press Ctrl + A an then S to select the minicom upload mode :
+Press Ctrl + A an then S to select the minicom upload mode in the pop up menu :
 ```
 +-[Upload]--+
 | zmodem    |